pnnl/lamellar-runtime/README.md

 }
 ```

-# Creating and executing a Registered Active Message
+# HelloWorld -- Creating and executing a Registered Active Message
 ```rust
 use lamellar::ActiveMessaging;